netbeast/docs/chapters/developing/apps/install_it_on_the_dashboard.md

 ## Installing through drag & drop

-First you need to package your folder application in a .tar.gz format, we **recommend** you to do that with the Toolbelt.
+First you need to package your folder application in a .tar.gz format, we **recommend** you to do that with the Dashboard CLI.

 Run on your apps' folder: